arrufat/wallyfinder/README.md

 The only thing I changed was the network architecture to be able to detect objects as small as 24x24 pixels.

 The definition of the network architecture can be found in [`src/detector.h`](src/detector.h).
-The trained model has 7 convolutional layers and is only 350 kB, so I decided to embed it into the code directly.
+The trained model has 7 convolutional layers and weighs only 350 kB, so I decided to embed it into the code directly.
 To that end, I used the powerful [`serialize`](http://dlib.net/other.html#serialize) function family from [dlib](http://dlib.net).
 The model has been serialized into a bytestring, then compressed and finally converted to base 64.